Instructions for Use

 Before using the service, you must agree to the Terms and Conditions: https://skinscreener.com/language/en/sdk-terms-and-conditions/

-The instructions for use are available in the languages of the respective countries where the product is on the market.
-SkinScreener API is available in the following countries:
+The Instructions for Use are available in the languages of the respective countries where the product is on the market.
+SkinScreener is available in the App Stores in the following countries:

 13 Product and Manufacturer Information